Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 **Software.** On that hardware sits the agent hierarchy: nine persistent agents with fixed lanes, plus short-lived swarm workers for cheap parallel tasks.
 Deterministic routing rules act as a basal ganglia layer, sending simple requests to scripts instead of waking a model.
 The nodes are the nervous system; the cast is the mind running on it.

-#### Why a hierarchy
+#### The standing cast

 A single agent asked to be executive, engineer, researcher, security officer, and accountant will quietly default to whichever role is easiest at the time.
-Splitting those responsibilities into fixed lanes, each with a clear owner, makes the system more predictable.
-Most of the design choices here start from that split.
+Splitting those responsibilities into fixed lanes, each with a clear owner, makes the system more predictable, and most of the design here follows from that one split.

+The cast is a persistent org chart of nine agents, each with a stable identity and a dedicated lane.
+I sit outside the tree as the owner with final authority, and Homer is the only agent I speak to directly.
+Everything I ask flows down through him, and anything that needs my attention comes back up the same way.
+Below Homer, Stuart handles coordination.
+The triad under him does the everyday work: Wright builds, Argus researches and owns the cluster's connection to the outside web, and Lucy holds long-term context and tends memory.
+Ira, Robin, and Nerva cover visualization, governance, and security.
+Tess sits beneath Wright as a check on his work.

 <details>
-<summary>Problems the hierarchy is meant to solve</summary>
+<summary>Problems a hierarchy solves</summary>

 | **Problem**            | **Response**                                                                                                                                                       |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |